 5. Mix the vinegar and the syrup thoroughly with the beans.

-If you prefer a thicker sauce you can partially mash the beans or add a thickener.
+If you prefer a thicker sauce, you can partially mash the beans or add a thickener.

+-Add a little cold water to the cornstarch and mix to a paste.
 Add to the beans and bring to a boil briefly.

 Notes